-I have been working at Activision full-time (More than a year)
+I worked at Activision full-time (Less than a year)

-I applied through an employee referral.
+I applied online.
 The process took 2 weeks.
-I interviewed at Activision (Albany, NY (US)).
+I interviewed at Activision (Los Angeles, CA (US)) in May 2018.

 It was a very professional yet friendly and engaging process.
 It Was one on one with the project leads.
 It was handled very well and ran very smooth.
 I would recommend this process to other hiring departments.